-The total number of financed projects will be within the available budget of 100,000USD for the current competition.
-Since only UNDP is providing funds for this innovation challenge, the procurement process will be done according UNDP POPP, including the award agreement and evaluation team.
+The procurement process will be done according to UNDP POPP, including the award agreement and evaluation team.

 1.4 Duration of the project

 The project and the project budget must be designed so to be completed within 6-10 months.
 However, the project may be extended for maximum of additional six (6) months under exceptional circumstances, upon prior notification and approval from UNDP Moldova.